-Proper Hydrangea winter care will determine the success and quantity of next summer’s blooms.
-The key to Hydrangeas winter protection is to protect your plant, whether in a pot or in the ground, prior to the first frost of winter, through the last frost the following spring.
+Proper hydrangea winter care will determine the success and quantity of next summer’s blooms.
+The key to hydrangea winter protection is to protect your plant, whether in a pot or in the ground, prior to the first frost of winter through the last frost the following spring.
 Let’s look at what you need to do for your hydrangea in winter.

-Protect your in-ground Hydrangea in winter begin by making a frame around the plant by using stakes.
+Protect your in-ground hydrangea in winter by making a frame around the plant using stakes.
 Wrap chicken wire around the stakes to form a cage.
 Fill the cage with pine needles and/or leaves to fully insulate your plant.

 Be careful not to snap off the ends of the branches as you fill the cage or all will be for naught, and you won’t have those gorgeous blooms next summer.

-How to protect Hydrangeas from winter cold and wind can seem labor intensive.
-However once you have your plant’s winter home in place, the remainder of the winter only will require a little housekeeping to maintain successful Hydrangeas winter protection.
+How to protect hydrangeas from winter cold and wind can seem labor-intensive.
+However, once you have your plant’s winter home in place, the remainder of the winter only will require a little housekeeping to maintain successful hydrangea winter protection.